Hearing Loops: Installations

 - Provide qualifications

-- Provide a work portfolio with their specialized hearing loop training, expertise, and problem-solving ability.
+- Provide a work portfolio with their specialized hearing loop training (is it extensive training or a one-hour webinar), expertise, and problem-solving ability.

 - Show all pertinent licenses, for individuals and/or businesses.